ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/kubernetes/recommended target="_blank" rel="noopener noreferrer">Kubernetes</a></h1>
 <h3>1.
-What is the Kubernetes “Claim” model? - <a href="https://medium.com/itnext/what-is-the-kubernetes-claim-model-1572d7cf39a8" target="_blank" rel="noopener noreferrer">link</a></h3>
+Installing the first node of a Kubernetes cluster with kubeadm. - <a href="https://medium.com/@Kubway/installing-the-first-node-of-a-kubernetes-cluster-with-kubeadm-c116ab0cc38b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Brian Grant`**
+✍️ **posted by `Kubway`**

-<blockquote>Explanation of the Kubernetes Claim model, what its purpose is, and what API resources implement the pattern.</blockquote>
+<blockquote>Author: Marie F. from Kubway</blockquote>

 <h3>2.
+Behind the Scenes: My Journey as a Kubernetes Release Team Shadow - <a href="https://medium.com/code-like-a-girl/behind-the-scenes-my-journey-as-a-kubernetes-release-team-shadow-630be70effb0" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Maryam Tavakkoli`**

+<blockquote>An inside look at my experience as a Kubernetes Release Team shadow, contributing to versions v1.29, v1.30, and v1.31.</blockquote>

+<h3>3.
 Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Niels Cautaerts`**

 <blockquote>Containerization has revolutionized the software industry, but using them blindly for everything without considering their drawbacks or…</blockquote>

-<h3>3.
-Internal Developer Platforms: A Real Thing or Just a Trend? - <a href="https://medium.com/itnext/internal-developer-platforms-a-real-thing-or-just-a-trend-ee9c97870dcc" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Artem Lajko`**

-<blockquote>Are Internal Developer Platforms like Backstage merely a hyped topic that will be forgotten in a few years?</blockquote>

 <h3>4.
-Kubernetes: Open Source Limits & Requests Configuration Optimization with Grafana & Kexa - <a href="https://medium.com/@contact_52772/kubernetes-costless-limits-requests-configuration-optimization-with-grafana-kexa-open-source-b3fbedfe1168" target="_blank" rel="noopener noreferrer">link</a></h3>
+Certified Kubernetes Security Specialist (CKS) Exam: Free study resources and tips - <a href="https://medium.com/devbulls/certified-kubernetes-security-specialist-cks-exam-free-study-resources-and-tips-35d23e0e2b0b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kexa`**
+✍️ **posted by `Piotr Stroz`**

-<blockquote>While sharing with the Kubernetes community on different networks, I noticed that there was a demand for assistance in managing and…</blockquote>
+<blockquote>A few weeks ago, I checked my CKS exam results and saw that I passed.
+I realised I could have prepared for the exam more quickly if I had…</blockquote>

 <h3>5.
 Docker Beginner to Expert Tutorial - <a href="https://medium.com/gitconnected/docker-beginner-to-expert-tutorial-68555aa3e544" target="_blank" rel="noopener noreferrer">link</a></h3>